Exploring the Standard Model and Beyond from the Evidence of CE$\nu$NS with Reactor Antineutrinos in CONUS+

 \subsection{Experiment and Analysis Description}

-CONUS+~\cite{CONUS:2024lnu} is an experiment conducted at the Leibstadt nuclear power plant (KKL) in Switzerland.
+CONUS+~\cite{CONUS:2024lnu} is an experiment conducted at the Leibstadt nuclear power plant in Switzerland.
 The reactor has a thermal power of 3.6 GW.
-The detector is located at 20.7 m from the core and consists of four high-purity germanium (HPGe) detectors with a total fiducial mass of 3.73 $\pm$ 0.02 kg.
-This experiment is the predecessor of the CONUS~\cite{CONUSCollaboration:2024oks} experiment that operated at the Brokdorf Nuclear Power Plant in Germany.
+The experimental setup is located at 20.7 m from the core and consists of four high-purity germanium (HPGe) detectors with a total fiducial mass of 3.73 $\pm$ 0.02 kg.
+This experiment is the successor of the CONUS~\cite{CONUSCollaboration:2024oks} experiment that operated at the Brokdorf Nuclear Power Plant in Germany.

 The results presented in~\cite{Ackermann:2025obx} were obtained by using three of the four detectors, each with different operating energy thresholds of 160, 170, and 180 eV, respectively.
-The data set employed in the analysis has an exposure of 347 kg per day, acquired from November 2023 to July 2024.
+The data set employed in the analysis has an exposure of 327 kg per day, acquired from November 2023 to July 2024.
 Cosmogenic and radiogenic backgrounds were measured with dedicated ancillary systems, evaluating contributions of neutrons and gammas induced by muons~\cite{CONUS:2024vyx}.
-These measurements were important due to the shallow overburden where the detector is located.
+These measurements were important due to the shallow overburden where the detector is located ($7.4$ meters equivalent water).
 The background measured was subtracted from the signal observed.

 The study reported in this manuscript assumes the Huber-Muller spectrum normalized to the neutrino flux reported in~\cite{Ackermann:2025obx}.
 This flux is $1.5\times10^{13}$anti$\nu/(cm^2s)$.
-The response of the detectors to nuclear recoils was described by an average of the trigger efficiency for physical events.
-This function was determined at the experimental site by the CONUS collaboration for the four detectors~\cite{CONUS:2024lnu}.
+The response of the detectors to nuclear recoils was described using the individual trigger efficiency for each detector.
+These functions were determined at the experimental site by the CONUS collaboration for the four detectors~\cite{CONUS:2024lnu}.
 Moreover, the Lindhard theory was applied with a parameter $k=0.162 \pm 0.004$ (error includes both statistical and systematic uncertainties)~\cite{Bonhomme:2022lcz} to obtain the ionization energy.
-The data from CONUS+ does not indicate any deviation from this semi-empirical model~\cite{CONUSCollaboration:2024oks,Bonhomme:2022lcz}.
-The full exposure was divided into three equal samples, each analyzed with the distinct energy thresholds of 160, 170, and 180 eV to determine the total number of expected events.
-This analysis resulted in $356$ events predicted by the Standard Model.
+The data reported from CONUS+, as well as previous CONUS result~\cite{CONUSCollaboration:2024oks} and~\cite{Bonhomme:2022lcz}, do not indicate deviations from this semi-empirical model.
+The full exposure was calculated using the individual energy thresholds (160, 170, and 180 eV), livetimes (110, 119, and 117 days), and masses (0.94, 0.94, and 0.95 kg) for each detector.
+This analysis resulted in $330$ events predicted by the Standard Model.

 The Standard Model cross-section for CE$\nu$NS is